 Guinea pigs are not rodents from the Guinea region in Africa, and obviously, they are not related to pigs.
 A lot of questions in your mind have always been there, and this article might be the answer.

-So, why are they called guinea pigs and where are guinea pigs native to?
+Where are guinea pigs native to?
 Guinea pigs are native to South America, where they live in the wild.
-These cute little animals usually live in forest edges, grasslands, and rocky areas.
+They usually live in forest edges, grasslands, and rocky areas.

 Where Did They Come From?

 The guinea pigs are native animals in South America, where you can still find them in the wilderness.
 However, these guinea pigs are much different than those pets in our homes.
 As they’re now domesticated, our guinea pigs don’t possess some of the primal instincts that wild guinea pigs have.
 For example, wild guinea pigs are afraid of humans, and since they’re not predatory animals, their life in the wilderness is harsh and dangerous.

 Guinea pigs in South America’s forests usually live in a pack or a ’group’ of 10 adult guinea pigs.
 As they’re essentially rodents, they don’t go out in the wilderness very often.
 They live in burrows dug either by guinea pigs or other animals in grassland, forest edges, and even rocky areas.
 Since they aren’t carnivores, these animals are most active at night when they feast on a wide variety of plants.
 This is a common difference between domestic and wild guinea pigs.

 Wild guinea pigs are nocturnal animals, while domestic guinea pigs can display both nocturnal and diurnal behavior.